St. Helena Truck Accident Lawyer

 - Loss of consortium: The spouse of the injured party can join in their lawsuit to be compensated for the loss of consortium, affection, comfort, and companionship.

-- Pain and suffering: This includes the physical, emotional, and psychological pain the injured party experiences.
-Many people experience sleeplessness, anxiety, fear of driving, and post-traumatic stress disorder after a truck accident.
-Your accident attorney can help ensure that you are compensated for all losses you experience.
+- Pain and suffering include the physical, emotional, and psychological pain the injured party experiences.
+Many experience sleeplessness, anxiety, fear of driving, and post-traumatic stress disorder after a truck accident.
+Your accident attorney can help ensure you are compensated for all losses you experience.

-- Punitive damages: When the negligence is especially egregious, the injured party has the right to ask the court for punitive damages.
-These are not meant to compensate an injured person but rather to punish the at-fault party.
-Punitive damages are often considerably higher than compensatory ones.
+- Punitive damages: When the negligence is especially egregious, the injured party can ask the court for punitive damages.
+These are not meant to compensate an injured person but punish the at-fault party, and punitive damages are often considerably higher than compensatory ones.